khyatikss/Digital-voting-system/README.md

 -Engineered a secure online voting platform with email-based voter verification, session management via JWT, and UUID-based encrypted vote tracking.
---Implemented document upload system for identity verification with secure filename handling, file-type validation, and admin approval via custom dashboard.
+-Implemented document upload system for identity verification with secure filename handling, file-type validation, and admin approval via custom dashboard.
 -Designed a responsive frontend for voters and admins with live election stats, countdown timers, and real-time vote tally using AJAX.